rtuck99/openhab-binding/com.qubular.openhab-binding-vicare-bundle/README.md

 After authorising the binding, then it should automatically discover any heating devices you have and they will appear in your Inbox.

+Note that the API is rate-limited to 1450 requests per day, or approximately once every 60 seconds;
+exceeding the threshold incurs a lockout for the rest of the day.
+The default polling interval is configured to 90 seconds to leave some headroom for additional requests.
+If you have multiple heating devices configured then you may need to increase the polling interval.

 Changelog
 ---------

 ### 4.0.3

 * Fix for #57 Rework prefetching
+* Add generic read-only support for unrecognised devices and boolean, string and numeric properties

 ### 4.0.2